One of the most common questions I'm asked is some variation of, "How did you get involved in the Libertarian Party?"

 It's a decent story, I guess.
 So I'll tell it to you here, so you can save yourself the trouble asking me about the story, if you haven't asked already.

 I've always been pretty politically aware.
-One of my earliest memories if Mondale being stomped by Reagan (in the Electoral College, anyway).
+One of my earliest memories is of Mondale being stomped by Reagan (in the Electoral College, anyway).

 I was excited about the Republican Revolution in 1994.
 It was all about returning power back to the states.
 I liked it.
 No; I loved it.
 I was on-board.